-6.24 Instructional Load for Part-Time Academic Employees
+(h) Instructional Load for Part-Time Academic Employees

-(a) Part-Time Instructional Contact Hours - The academic year instructional load of a parttime academic employee will not exceed a total of 40 credits or 42 contact hours per academic year.

-(b) Non-Instructional Assignments and Activities - Non-instructional assignments and activities are not limited and do not count toward instructional load limits for a parttime academic employee.
-Non-instructional assignments and activities are paid at the professional services hourly rate as shown in 4.81(b).
-Eligible assignments and activities that are related to institutional priorities and the part-time faculty's professional goals, as outlined in section 8.70, may be paid at the professional hourly rate.
-Part-time academic employees may earn up to 35 hours per academic year of paid time for eligible activities and may request additional hours.
-Additional hours are subject to the approval of the Instructional Administrator and availability of funds.
-Part-time faculty are encouraged to verify eligibility for compensation with the appropriate instructional administrator.
-The following are examples of activities that are considered non-instructional and eligible for part-time faculty compensation:

-(1) In-service Education/Activities: Participation in in-service education programs offered by the college including eligible PD day activities; seminars, workshops, College sponsored online training opportunities; compulsory training; affinity groups, TCC book clubs.
-Additional educational activities that align with the employee's professional goals and/or the College's strategic goals may be considered and require verification of eligibility.
-(2) Department, Division, Academic Discipline, and College-wide meetings

-(3) Assessment activities beyond course level assessment and grading: Includes activities designed to assess learning at the program, specialization, and/or degree level.

-(4) Committee Activities: Includes participation in college-recognized committees, shared governance; task forces, workgroups, and screening committees.

-(5) Student Clubs: Includes serving as a designated advisor to active College approved student clubs.
+- (1) Part-Time Instructional Contact Hours The academic year instructional load of a part- time academic employee will not exceed a total of forty (40) credits or forty-two (42) contact hours per academic year. - (2) Non-Instructional Assignments and Activities Non-instructional assignments and activities are not limited and do not count toward instructional load limits for a part- time academic employee.
+Non-instructional assignments and activities not required of part time academic employees maybe paid at the professional services hourly rate as shown in 4.81(b).
+Part-time academic employees may earn up to thirty-five (35) hours per academic year of paid time for eligible activities and may request additional hours.
+Additional hours are subject to the approval of the dean or management supervisor and availability of funds.
+Part-time faculty are encouraged to verify eligibility for compensation with the appropriate dean or management supervisor.
+The following are examples of activities that are considered non-instructional and eligible for part-time faculty compensation: - (aa) In-service Education/Activities Participation in in-service education programs offered by the college including eligible PD day activities; seminars, workshops, College sponsored online training opportunities; compulsory training; affinity groups, TCC book clubs.
+Additional educational activities that align with the employee's professional goals and/or the College's strategic goals may be considered and require verification of eligibility. - (bb) Meetings Department, Division, Academic Discipline, and College-wide meetings - (cc) Assessment activities beyond course level assessment and grading Includes activities designed to assess learning at the program, specialization, and/or degree level. - (dd) Committee Activities Includes participation in college-recognized committees, shared governance; task forces, workgroups, and screening committees. - (ee) Student Clubs Includes serving as a designated advisor to active College approved student clubs.

-(6) Department or Program Chair Work

-(7) Observations of other Academic Employees: eligible observation activities as described in section 13.0.

-(c) Assignments Between Quarters - Additional appointment assignments may be made between summer, fall, winter, and spring quarters.
+- (ff) Department or Program Chair Work - (gg) Observations of other Academic Employees eligible observation activities as described in section 13.0. - (hh) Assignments Between Quarters Additional appointment assignments may be made between summer, fall, winter, and spring quarters.
 Load limits for credit class instruction for these between quarter assignments apply to the between quarter period.
 Assignments related to credit class instruction will not be applied to the load limits for the academic quarter before or after the between quarter period to which the class is officially assigned.
-Assignments unrelated to credit class instruction will not be applied to the load limits for the load limits for any quarter or any between quarter periods.
+Assignments unrelated to credit class instruction will not be applied to the load limits for any quarter or any between quarter periods.